Brow lamination: how does it work and who can benefit from it?

 Brow lamination is ideal for clients who spend hours grooming unruly brows, as well as those who have minimal hair (damn over-plucking!) because it creates the illusion of thicker, feathery arches.

-Charlotte O’Connor, lead educator and brow therapist for the Perfect Beauty Group, agrees: “Client suitability is an area I really emphasise with students as brow lamination is not for everyone.
+Charlotte O’Connor, educator and brow therapist, explains: “Client suitability is an area I really emphasise with students as brow lamination is not for everyone.
 Therefore, a thorough consultation is essential before carrying out the treatment and possibly achieving a disappointing result for your clients.

 “The eyebrow lift and shape can only be created with existing eyebrow hairs, so clients who have sparse brow hair may wish to consider either a brow henna treatment – as this will stain the skin around the hairs and create a fuller shape – or even a semi-permanent make-up treatment in order to achieve a more permanent shape.”